 Green Building Supplies:

 Green building is now a mainstay.
-Recognizing the benefits of building green are schools, healthcare facilities, businesses, public facilities.
+Recognizing the benefits of building green are schools, healthcare facilities, businesses, and public facilities.
 Governmental entities are passing laws mandating the future green construction of private and public buildings.

 It is important to do everything possible to maintain the quality of indoor air, especially for new construction and renovation, since people spend about 90% of their time indoors.

-• Green Label and Green Label Plus ensure that customers are purchasing among the lowest emitting carpet, adhesive and cushion products on the market.
+• Green Label and Green Label Plus ensure that customers are purchasing among the lowest emitting carpet, adhesive, and cushion products on the market.

 • Green Label Plus represents the fourth time the carpet industry has voluntarily enhanced the IAQ standard for its products.

-Green Label Plus
+Green Label Plus:

 Green Label Plus is an example of CRI’s leadership in the best practices of environmental responsibility.
 Look for the CRI Green Label Plus logo as proof that the product has been tested and certified by an independent laboratory and has met stringent criteria for low emissions.